Mastercard/loyalty-user-management-reference-app/README.md

 * Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 * Create a new project and add `Loyalty User Management` API to your project.
 * Configure project and download signing key.
 It will download the zip file.
-* Select `.p12` file from zip and copy it to `src/main/resources` in the project folder.
+* Select `.p12` files from zip and copy it to `src/main/resources` in the project folder.
 * Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.

-    >**mastercard.api.base.path=https://sandbox.api.mastercard.com/loyalty/rewards/enrollment**, its a static field, will be used as a host to make API calls.
+    >**mastercard.api.base-path=https://sandbox.api.mastercard.com/loyalty/rewards/enrollment**, its a static field, will be used as a host to make API calls.

     **Below properties will be required for authentication of API calls.**

-    >**mastercard.api.key.file=**, this refers to .p12 file found in the signing key.
+    >**mastercard.api.key-file=**, this refers to .p12 file found in the signing key.
 Please place .p12 file at src\main\resources in the project folder and add classpath for .p12 file.

-    >**mastercard.api.consumer.key=**, this refers to your consumer key.
+    >**mastercard.api.consumer-key=**, this refers to your consumer key.
 Copy it from "Keys" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard)

-    >**mastercard.api.keystore.alias=keyalias**, this is the default value of key alias.
+    >**mastercard.api.keystore-alias=keyalias**, this is the default value of key alias.
 If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

-    >**mastercard.api.keystore.password=keystorepassword**, this is the default value of key alias.
+    >**mastercard.api.keystore-password=keystorepassword**, this is the default value of key alias.
 If it is modified, use the updated one from keys section in [Mastercard Developers](https://developer.mastercard.com/dashboard).

+    **Below properties will be required to encrypt and decrypt the request and response payloads**

+    >**mastercard.api.encryption-certificate-file=**, this is the path to certificate (.crt or .pem) file.
+Add classpath for file, after placing it at src\main\resources in the project folder.
+Download Encryption Key from "Client Encryption" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard)

+    >**mastercard.api.encryption-key-fingerprint=**, (optional) this is the encryption key fingerprint, required to encrypt a request.
+Copy it from "Client Encryption" section on your project page in [Mastercard Developers](https://developer.mastercard.com/dashboard)

+    >**mastercard.api.decryption-key-file=**, this is your private key (.p12) file, required to decrypt a request.
+Add classpath for this file, after placing it at src\main\resources in the project folder.

+    >**mastercard.api.decryption-key-alias=**, this is required to load your decryption private key.

+    >**mastercard.api.decryption-keystore-password=**, this is required to load your decryption private key.

 ### Integrating with OpenAPI Generator <a name="integrating-with-openapi-generator"></a>
 [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).